 One overlooked misconception is the loading speed of each page.
 Because the entire website is Flash-based it will require a large amount of bandwidth to transfer and download all of the page content.
 This frequently leads to very long loading/splash pages which are a huge loss for potential user experience.

-Although in the end it’s difficult to provide any judgement on the Flash-based approach.
+Although in the end, it’s difficult to provide any judgment on the Flash-based approach.
 There are also many Japanese websites which are built off HTML5/CSS3 so I’m not categorizing all layouts as Flash-based.
-However, with such a wide range of out-of-box thinking Japan has shown us a new outlook on envisioning the modern day website design.
+However, with such a wide range of out-of-box thinking Japan has shown us a new outlook on envisioning the modern-day website design.

 It seems the Japanese community is well renowned for their work in the digital animation arts.
 Ranging from television, video games, and music videos, it seems the artistic works meld into the islands’ society and culture.